 Sunday, 15th April 2018

 Today I finished loading the components onto the detector/audio PCB.
 My version of these stages are different from the original article in that I've used an LM386 as the audio power amplifier.
 I have not tested this variation prior to this PCB build but I will test, verify and post my results here.
 My concern is whether I will have enough audio level to drive the LM386 effectively.
 The LM386 is not the best of choices as far as distortion and output power but it does do a reasonable job and I have a number of them in the parts bin.
 I've also had a bunch of the Mini-Circuits SBL-1 mixers in my possession since the early 1980's and used very few of them until recently.
-My task is to load the components onto the 80 metre mixer PCB as well as the 2nd mixer PCB.
+My next step is to load the components onto the 80 metre mixer PCB as well as the 2nd mixer PCB.

 Over this weekend I also spent a couple or more hours on the chassis layout and where to locate some more of the printed boards as well as work out the 80 metre preselector tuning physical layout.
 I needed to keep the preselector capacitor as close as possible to the preselector PCB which is situated directly behind the VFO compartment but also needed the adjustment knob to be in a suitable position on the front panel.
 I had the two pulleys and belt already.
 They were left overs from another projects from years ago.
 The two variable capacitors are identical with a maximum capacitance of 420pF.
 I would have preferred physically smaller ones but these are what I had in my parts collection.
 It's good to be able to put them back into useful service finally!

 Friday, 20th April 2018